BaranMary/Nao/Nao's functions.md

 # *Tips for an influential Human-Robot Interaction*

+_Older adults want the robot to be companionable and to get along with them as well as their friends and family.
+They want the robot to go beyond just performing tasks but also to provide them with a feeling of being cared for as well as something that they feel comfortable having others interact with._

  ## User interface
  **Ensure that user interface is usable by older adults:**
 - [ ] Audio: ensure that frequency is within common hearing range of older adults and volume is adjustable so that if hearing impaired the volume can be altered to